kulics/koral/book-en/basic-grammar.md

 ```

 ## Constant
 Constants are languages that are determined at compile time and are unchangeable.
 Only a special type of the underlying type is supported.
-Use `id :type value` to define it, and `:type` can usually be omitted.
+Use `id:type value` to define it, and `:type` can usually be omitted.
 Constant identifiers must conform to the snake-like nomenclature in lowercase.

 E.g:
 ```
 i 2         # automatic derivation
-j: i32 3    # do not use automatic derivation
+j:i32 3     # do not use automatic derivation
 ```

 ## Identifier